giollord/MarkovJunior-docs/README.md

 This fork uses PriorityQueue implementation from [.NET Platform](https://github.com/dotnet).

 ## What is it
 This is slightly modified version of [MarkovJunior](https://github.com/mxgmn/MarkovJunior) and [MarkovJunior-docs](https://github.com/kaya3/MarkovJunior-docs) repositories to provide MarkovJunior algorithm as API library for Unity.
-It can be built as DLL and put to Unity project or sources from `MarkovJuniorUnity` folder could be just dropped somewhere in Unity project.
+It can be built as DLL and put to Unity project, or as alternative folder `MarkovJuniorUnity` could be just dropped somewhere in Unity project.
+Library can also be used with Godot by building `MarkovJuniorLibGodot` and referencing it.

 It does not have any GUI or behaviors to interact with world and it will not place objects automatically.